Spice (album): Spice25

 To mark the 25th anniversary of "Wannabe", an EP of the group's debut single was released in July 2021 that included previously unreleased demos.

-On 1 September 2021, the Spice Girls announced the re-release of Spice to mark their anniversary, titling it Spice25.
-The deluxe, double album was released on 29 October 2021 and contained remixes, demos and unreleased tracks.
-Also, the single version of 2 Become 1 was included as the third track from the album, instead of the original album version.
+On 1 September 2021, the Spice Girls announced the re-release of Spice to mark the album's 25th anniversary, titled Spice25.
+The deluxe double album was released on 29 October 2021 and contains remixes, demos and unreleased tracks.
+Also, the single version of 2 Become 1 was included as the third track on the album, instead of the original album version.
 The CDs come in an A5 hardback booklet, with a collection of iconic images and a set of six Spice Girls postcards, while the original album is also available on limited edition vinyl and cassette.

-The deluxe release saw the album reenter the UK Albums Chart at number 5, number 3 on the UK Official Vinyl Albums Chart Top 40 and number 4 on the UK Official Physical Albums Chart.
+The Spice25 reissue saw the album re-enter the UK Albums Chart at number five with 7,798 copies sold, while reaching number three on the Official Vinyl Albums Chart and number four on the Official Physical Albums Chart.